Zeineb Chabchoub, MBA

 Go Rise: International Mentoring Program (2021-2022)

-What we built.
-A 5-month mentoring program for 24 tech founders focused on business models, leadership, and expansion planning.
+Approach.
+I designed and ran a 5-month mentoring program for 24 tech founders, focused on business models, leadership, and expansion planning.

-Results.
-Founders gained structured guidance and practical support to validate strategy and prepare for growth.
+Outcomes.
+24 Founders came away with structured guidance to test their strategy and prepare for growth.

 My role.
 Co-Founder & Chief Projects Officer (2018-2021)

 Challenge.
-Bringing augmented reality into real classrooms required aligning pedagogy, technology, and institutional procurement—while proving learning impact and adoption within a short runway.
+Bringing AR into real classrooms meant aligning three things at once: pedagogy, technology, and institutional procurement, all while proving learning impact and adoption on a short runway.

-Results.
-Built AR-based astronomy and human anatomy courses; partnered with Honoris United Universities and Université Centrale de Tunis to launch an AR-enabled birth lab; raised €150K in pre-seed funding; built and led a 6-person product and marketing team; and delivered live academic pilots validating institutional demand for AR-based learning tools.
+Outcomes.
+We built AR astronomy and human anatomy courses, partnered with Honoris United Universities and Université Centrale de Tunis to launch an AR-enabled birth lab, raised €150K in pre-seed funding, and built and led a 6-person product and marketing team.
+The pilots validated real institutional demand for AR learning tools.

 Speaking & Media